ceefar/PyGame/README.md

 #### 30/09
 - Implementing dynamic camera
 - Upgraded sprites to vectors
+- Upgraded is_near to use pythagoras for distances
 - Proper breakable wall collisions
 - Improved breakable walls with highlighting and building indicators
 - Removed upgradable walls for now